minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

 The following procedure can restore data in scenarios where :ref:`site replication <minio-site-replication-overview>` was active prior to the site loss.
 This procedure assumes a *total loss* of one or more peer sites versus replication lag or delays due to latency or transient deployment downtime.

-1. Remove the failed site from the MinIO site replication configuration using the :mc-cmd:`mc admin replicate remove` command with the ``--force`` option.
+1. Remove the failed site from the MinIO site replication configuration using the :mc-cmd:`mc admin replicate rm` command with the ``--force`` option.

    The following command force-removes an unhealthy peer site from the replication configuration:

    .. code-block:: shell
       :class: copyable

-      mc admin replicate remove HEALTHY_PEER UNHEALTHY_PEER --force
+      mc admin replicate rm HEALTHY_PEER UNHEALTHY_PEER --force

    - Replace ``HEALTHY_PEER`` with the :ref:`alias <alias>` of any healthy peer in the replication configuration